 While it never achieved huge ratings, Arrested Development was a critical success.
-The show was nominated for several Emmy Awards during its three-season run, including a nod for Bateman in 2005 for Outstanding Lead Actor in a Comedy Series.
-That same year, he won his first Golden Globe Award for Best Actor in a Musical or Comedy Series.
+The show was nominated for several Emmy Awards during its three-season run, including a nod for Bateman in 2005 for outstanding lead actor in a comedy series.
+That same year, Bateman won his first Golden Globe Award for best actor in a musical or comedy series.

-His work on Arrested Development helped revitalize Bateman's film career.
+Bateman's work on the initial run of Arrested Development helped revitalize his film career.
 He landed a string of small and supporting roles in such comedies as 2004's Dodgeball: A True Underdog Story and 2006's The Break-Up with Jennifer Aniston and Vince Vaughn.
 He continued to be in demand for film work after Arrested Development was canceled in 2006.
 Tackling more dramatic fare, Bateman appeared in the military thriller The Kingdom with Jamie Foxx and Jennifer Garner.

 Bateman reteamed with Garner for the 2007 independent comedy Juno about a pregnant teenager (Ellen Page).
 In the film, he and Garner played a married couple who want to adopt Page's baby.
 Bateman gave a nuanced performance as a commercial jingle writer who, at mid-life, still harbors dreams of rock stardom and doesn't seem to want to grow up.

 profile name: Jason Bateman profile occupation:

 Sign in with Facebook to see how you and your friends are connected to famous icons.